mafudge/ist346-content/labs/K.md

 2. We did not use TLS (transport-layer security) encryption for SMTP or IMAP.
 This is the equivalent to HTTPS for email, encrypting messages over the network.
 3. We do not have a junk mail / anti-spam system setup to prevent unwanted or dangerous messages from hitting user's inboxes.
 4. There's no directory service integration.
 If you want to send someone and email, you must know their email address!
 5. We have no scaling strategy.
-Typically we scale SMTP with a round-robin configruation.
+Typically we scale SMTP with a round-robin configuration.
 We scale IMAP by distributing users mailboxes over multiple servers.

 ## Tear-down